boclay/IOS-XE-ZTP/README.md

 The IBNS2.cfg file is an IOS template that contains commands for configuring an IOS XE 16 switch for use with ISE in a high security enviornment.
 The IOS configuraiton includes commands for AAA, Device Profiling, and an Interface Template for dot1x for the access ports.

+### Open Source Tools

+The Open Source tools used for this project include the ISC DHCP server, Node.js, and Apache2 web server.
+These services are hosted on an Ubuntu virtual machine running on an ENCS-5400 appliance.

+The ISC DHCP server provides network parameters for the Catalyst switches upon boot-up.
+The DHCP scope includes Option 67 which specifies the URL for the ZTP.py script.

+The Node.js server reads the JSON file which was created from the serial-ip.csv file.
+The JSON file contains the device attributes, and it returns those attributes as a REST reply back to the ZTP.py script running on the network device.

+The Apache2 web server hosts the ZTP.py file and the IBNS2.cfg template.

+### Devices to be Provisioned

+Catalyst 9300 and 3650 switches are examples of devices which can be provisioned with this project.
+These devices run IOS XE 16.9 and therefore include the Guest Shell feature with onbox Python support.

 ## Usage